Ferrari change their logo

 Coupled with the recent loss of significant Ferrari sponsor Spanish banking giant Santader, there most certainly will be change afoot at the Scuderia.

-12 responses to “Ferrari change their logo
+12 thoughts on “Ferrari change their logo”

 1. No reply yet?